What is sleep apnoea?

 Electronic Device APNiA®

-APNiA® detects 5 different information channels while the patient is sleeping: respiratory flow, oximetry, heart rate, body position and snoring.
+APNiA® detects 7 different information channels while the patient is sleeping: respiratory flow, respiratory effort, oximetry, heart rate, body position, snoring and respiratory rate..

 The device is comfortable and easy for the patient to put on at home, adjusting the nasal cannula and pulse oximeter on the index finger.